MohamedElsayed002/flower-obession-nextjs/README.md

-# Flower Obsession
+## Flower Obsession

-Flower Obsession is a modern, full-stack web application designed for a florist business, offering users the ability to design custom bouquets, explore inspirational designs, and access services like express shipping and ecological deliveries.
-The frontend is built with Next.js, a React framework, and is deployed on Vercel for seamless performance and scalability.
-The application supports multiple languages, with the Arabic version accessible at florist-nextjs-neon.vercel.app/ar.
+Flower Obsession is a modern e-commerce web app for a florist business.
+Users can browse curated bouquet collections, add products to favorites and cart, place orders with cash or Stripe checkout, and manage their profiles.
+An admin dashboard provides rich analytics on revenue, products, and operations.
+The app is fully localized in Arabic and English.

 ![Demo GIF](./images/output.gif)

+### Live
+- Arabic: florist-nextjs-neon.vercel.app/ar

 ## Table of Contents

 - Features
+- Screens and Routes
 - Tech Stack
+- Architecture
 - Getting Started
   - Prerequisites
   - Installation
+  - Environment Variables
+  - Run Locally
-  - Running the Application
+- Internationalization
+- Authentication and Middleware
+- Payments (Stripe)
+- Admin Dashboard
+- Project Structure
 - Deployment
 - Contributing
 - License